This topic contains instructions for creating a new Deep Learning VM Images instance

 Before you begin

-- Download and install the Cloud SDK using the instructions given on Installing Cloud SDK.
+- Download and install the Google Cloud CLI using the instructions given on Installing Google Cloud CLI.

 - Initialize the SDK using the instructions given on Initializing Cloud SDK.